Revitalising The Town Centre

 - Need to ensure a working town centre accessible for businesses and desirable to visitors and users as they move around

-The consultants will work with property, retail, transport and landscape architectural specialists over the next few months to develop the strategy.
+Consultants worked with property, retail, transport and landscape architectural specialists to develop the strategy.

-The project is being led by East Herts District Council, working together with both the town and county councils.
-Key elements of the study are to consider the future of major sites, the design and management of the street scene and transport issues for the town centre.
+The project was led by East Herts District Council, working together with both the town and county councils.
+Key elements of the study were to consider the future of major sites, the design and management of the street scene and transport issues for the town centre.

 Engagement With Retailers

-An exhibition tool place in The Millbridge Rooms in March, where the public was able to find out more information and ask questions.
+An exhibition tool place in The Millbridge Rooms and Hertford Theatre in September 2015, where the public was able to find out more information and ask questions.

-The project is being led by a steering group made up of Councillors Peter Ruffles, Suzanne Rutland-Barsby and Andrew Stevenson.
+The project was led by a steering group made up of Councillors Peter Ruffles, Suzanne Rutland-Barsby and Andrew Stevenson.

 Suzanne Rutland-Barsby, East Herts Council's Executive member for community and partnership liaison said: "This is an exciting opportunity to look at ways to revitalise the town centre, to help shops and businesses to thrive and to ensure that it remains a popular destination for visitors."